Ruby if Examples: elsif, else and unlessUse the if-statement, elsif and else. See the unless statement.

 An if-statement can have more parts.
 It can include an elsif-statement and an else-statement.
 They are reached only when the initial if-statement evaluates to false.

 Here: The statement within the else-block is reached.
-The if, and the elseif, both evaluate to false.
-"Z" is printed.
+The if and elseif evaluate to false, so "Z" is printed.

 Tip: For performance, putting the condition that matches most often first is fastest.
 Fewer conditions must be evaluated in total.